kientdao/notes/Reverse-Engineering-C-Binaries.md

 Comes up quite a lot in genAns, huh?

-We can see taht we init 3 variables to 0x3, 0x4 and 0x2, and then multiply them for the return value. alternatively, we can set a breakpoint at *0x0000000100003f2a and look directly at the value in rbp-0x8.
+We can see that we init 3 variables to 0x3, 0x4 and 0x2, and then multiply them for the return value.

+Alternatively, we can set a breakpoint at *0x0000000100003f2a and look directly at the value in rbp-0x8.